gvvaughan/specl/README.md

 No support for mocks, or pending examples in the current version.

-The APIs for adding your own `matchers` and `formatters` are not yet documented.
+The APIs for adding your own `matchers` are not yet documented.
 Please read the code for now.

 [lua]: http://www.lua.org